 To enroll in a 529 plan, contact your financial adviser or get in touch with a 529 plan manager.

 Very few students have the liquid cash to pay for college in full without taking out loans or needing scholarships.
 Before applying for private or federal students loans, see how much money you can get in scholarships and grants.
-Grants decreased the cost of college for 70 percent of full-time undergraduates from 2011-12, according to the College Board.
 The best part is: You won’t have to repay scholarships or grants, which makes these funding options ideal.
 Prepare your child to win scholarships early in their schooling by encouraging them to get good grades and be active in the community.

 Your next option – after using cash, grants and scholarships – should be federal loans.
 Federal loans have flat interest rates and income-based repayment plans.
-The Perkins Loan and the Direct Subsidized Loan are the two federal student loan programs.
-Perkins Loans are fixed at 5 percent interest.
-The downside is undergraduates and graduate students have a respective borrowing limit of $5,500 to $8,000 per year and a total of $27,500 to $60,000.
-Students who fill out a FAFSA and show that they have the financial need are also eligible for Direct Subsidized Loans, which have a current fixed rate of 3.76 percent.
-The limit for those loans are $3,500 to $5,500 annually and $23,000 in total.
+Students who fill out a FAFSA and show that they have the financial need are eligible for Direct Subsidized Loans, which had a fixed rate of 4.53% for the 2019-2020 school year.

 Consider all of your federal loan options before you take out private loans through a bank or credit union.
 Only turn to private loans once you’ve exhausted all other options.
 The interest rate on a private loan will depend on your credit score.